Pinatic/Fine-Bakery/Graph_Egg_Replacement/functionality_tableshow_README.md

 - The `ing_replace_result4.json` file should contain the replacement candidates for each ingredient.
 Adjust the file path as needed.
 - The script includes a delay of 30 seconds between API requests to comply with OpenAI's rate limits.
 You can adjust this delay if needed.
 - The resulting functionality information is displayed in a tabular format using the `tabulate` library.
+- All code in this and subfolders is written by Lillie sadat hosseini japalagh If there are any questions you can contact me at g.s.hosseini.japalagh@st.hanze.nl